Civil Works

 Included 8.35km river maintenance, 8.35km trail on the terrace land

-Daegu DBS (Daewoo Biogas System), Daegu, Korea
+Daegu DBS(Daewoo Biogas System), Korea

 The first biogas plant ever built in South Korea Treatment capacity: 300 tons/day